 The Company has filed the Cost Audit Report for the financial year 2017-18 on August31 2018 which is within the stipulated timeline prescribed under the Companies (CostRecords and Audit) Rules 2014.

 As per requirements of the Section 148 of the Act read with the Companies (Cost Recordsand Audit) Rules 2014 the Company is required to maintain cost records and accordinglysuch accounts are made and records have been maintained for the year ended March 312019.

 (c) SECRETARIAL AUDITOR

-The Secretarial Audit Report for the year ended on 31st March 2018 does notcontain any qualifications reservations or adverse remarks.
+The Secretarial Audit Report for the year ended on March 312019 does not contain anyqualifications reservations or adverse remarks.

-27. SIGNIFICANT AND MATERIAL ORDERS PASSED BY REGULATORS OR COURTS OR TRIBUNALSIMPACTING THE GOING CONCERN STATUS OF THE COMPANY.
+27. SIGNIFICANT AND MATERIAL ORDERS PASSED BY REGULATORS OR COURTS OR TRIBUNALSIMPACTING THE GOING CONCERN STATUS OF THE COMPANY

 The details on Internal Control Systems and their adequacy are provided in theManagement Discussion and Analysis which forms part of this Report.

 Your Company is listed with the BSE Limited and National Stock Exchange of India Ltd.and the Company has paid the listing fees to each of the Exchanges.